fanoframework/fanoframework.github.io/dependency-container/index.md

 ## Service registration

 To register a service, dependency container provides two method `add()` and `factory()`.
+Both methods expects two parameters, shortstring value of service name and instance of
+`IDependencyFactory` responsible for creating service.
+You can use any value for service identifier string.
+If same identifier is already registered, it will overwrite previous `IDependencyFactory`.
-See "Single vs multiple instance"  section for explanation.
+See "Single vs multiple instance"  section for explanation of both methods.

 For example, following code registers service factory `TSimpleRouterFactory` with name `router`.
 This factory class will create `TRouter` class.